mahi-mahe/Feature_Matching-on-Pokemon-GO/README.md

 ## How to run

-Update the image path and execute:
+Update the image path and execute.